Mashpee, Massachusetts: Transportation

 Major roads include Massachusetts Route 28, Massachusetts Route 130 and Massachusetts Route 151; none of these is a freeway.
 Route 28, along with U.S. Route 6 to the north, comprise the main east-west routes along the Cape.
 Route 130's southern terminus lies just outside the town limits in Santuit, a village in the town of Barnstable.
 Route 151's eastern terminus is within the town of Mashpee; both these roads end at Route 28, 2.5 mi apart.

 The Town of Mashpee is the only one on Cape Cod that never had a railroad constructed to it.
 According to 2.5.
 Rail Transportation, Joint Base Cape Cod has a railroad track extending into the town.

 The nearest airports (Cape Cod Airfield, an airstrip for small planes, and Barnstable Municipal Airport, the largest airport on the Cape), can be found in the neighboring Town of Barnstable.
 The nearest national and international air service can be reached at Logan International Airport in Boston, or at T. F. Green Airport in Warwick, Rhode Island.

 The Cape Cod Regional Transit Authority serves Mashpee.
 The Sealine bus route stops at South Cape Village and Mashpee Commons, in addition to other flag stops.
-As well as being serviced by the ADA on-call services of CCRTA (DART).
+It is also serviced by the ADA on-call services of CCRTA (DART).